nilsrasmuszen/pam_ocra/README.md

 Limitations
 -----------

-  - intended target platform is FreeBSD
+  - intended target platform is GNU/Linux
   - Session DataInput parameter is not supported

 Installation
 ----------------

-Use the FreeBSD port security/pam_ocra
+Use the Linux port security/pam_ocra

+  - install berkleydb 5.3
+  - install openssl (dev packages with headers)
+  - install pam (dev packages with headers)
+  - install autotools
+  - PREFIX=/path/to/install make -f Makefile.default all
+    (runs autotools, configure && make)
+  - make install (depending of prefix as root)
+  - configure pam to use the library

 Basic Use
 --------------